martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 - References to the X.500 directory, the survey of prior art, and the sample text in Appendix A have been removed.

+- Detailed idiscussion of pinning (configuring use of a certificate that doesn't match the criteria in this document) has been removed.

 ## How to Read This Document {#reading}

 This document is longer than the authors would have liked because it was